 Home readers are changed and recorded in Home Reading diaries.
 Children also read regularly in small groups with teachers.
 We have different sets of books for these activities.
 There is also a Library where books can be chosen to help with work.
 Each week children choose a Library book to take home.

-Joined handwriting is taught, practised and encouraged as soon as the children are ready for this.
+Joined handwriting is taught, practiced and encouraged as soon as the children are ready for this.
 At the end of each teaching unit, a Big Write is planned.
 Children have the opportunity to plan and write an extended piece of work to show what progress they have made.
 Everyone enjoys showing the new skills they have learnt.

 Speaking and Listening